Good names make you feel something

 Figure 1 was one of many favorites from the first round of naming.
 In our second round, we explored more names like it, eventually arriving at a strong list of six contenders.
 In our minds as well as theirs, Fig. 1 was a clear frontrunner for its multilayered meaning and its undeniably appealing brevity.

-We worked with the leadership team in order to understand the challenge, the competitive landscape, and the roadmap.
+We worked directly with the leadership team in order to understand the challenge, the competitive landscape, and the roadmap.
 This put us in a position to figure out how we could have the most impact and lead into a story the team would be proud to tell.
 Working with the Mineral team was a dream project for us.

 While incubated at X, the name needed the ability to stand on its own and be registered.
 Hardware and software always make trademark difficult but the specific agricultural application here made finding a registrable name less arduous.